-In October 2017 I quit my academic job researching happiness and began cycling to Bhutan.
-Ironically I wasn’t happy in my job and so I decided to undertake a journey that felt more personally meaningful than writing another academic paper (for more about why I went on the journey read this).
+In October 2017 I left my academic job researching happiness and began cycling to Bhutan.
+Ironically I wasn’t happy in my job and I wanted to do something that felt more personally meaningful and would bring me more happiness.
+A journey to Bhutan on a bicycle was born (for more about why I went on the journey read this).

-I finally arrived in Bhutan on March 2019, 18 months later.
-It was an epic journey focused around happiness that took me to 27 countries and pedalling 20,000kms.
+I arrived in Bhutan on March 2019, 18 months after leaving my job.
+It was an epic journey focused around happiness and took me to 25 countries and covering 20,000kms by bicycle.
+I am currently writing a book about happiness based on this journey and my academic expertise.

 Along the way I picked up some media attention for my journey.
-For example, The Times wrote an interesting piece, and my Spanish got a real test when I encountered Mexican journalists, who did a nice news report.
-There were also a few other bits along the way, including radio, as well as in Bhutan when I finally arrived there.
+For example, The Times wrote an interesting piece about my journey, and my Spanish got a real test when I encountered Mexican journalists, who did a nice news report.
+There were also a few other local and national news items along the way, as well as in Bhutan when I finally arrived there.

 Below is the route I took – it was not a direct route because I wanted to pass through places where happiness is taken more seriously – such as Costa Rica and Canada.
 More details about my route can be found by clicking on the map.

 As I journeyed I wrote about my experiences and how they enriched my understanding of happiness.
-Many of the posts I wrote can be found here, but below are the titles and links to a few of the best:
+Many of the posts I wrote can be found here, but below are the titles and links to a few of them:

-- The 3 most important things I learnt about happiness from cycling to Bhutan (my biggest personal learnings from the trip)
+- The 3 most important things I learnt about happiness from cycling to Bhutan (this post describes my biggest personal learnings from the trip)

-- Bhutan: Happiness despite the cost (this was what I found upon reaching Bhutan – a country fully embracing happiness as a policy objective)
+- Bhutan: Happiness despite the cost (this blog is about what I found upon reaching Bhutan – a country fully embracing happiness as a policy objective)

 - Beneath the triumph (despite arriving there in one piece I was exhausted and this post highlights the often unspoken about reality of achievement)